jupyter/nbdime/docs/source/vcs.rst

-Configure git integration by editing the ``.gitconfig`` (or ``.git/config``) and ``.gitattributes`` in each git repository or in the home directory for global effect.
+Configure git integration by editing the ``.gitconfig`` (or ``.git/config``) and ``.gitattributes`` in each git repository or in the home/etc directory for global effect.
 Read on for commands that edit these files and execute nbdime through git.